srpatcables/ssc360/README.md

 when you have a big collection of unit tests, it get's hard to maintain and debug them.
 In order to avoid these problems, you can use this flexible test runner for D programing language.

-## Motivation
+## THIS IS TEST 360

+THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360

+THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360THIS IS TEST 360

-There are many test runners for DLang and there are a few of them that have a lot of useful features that helps you to be more productive.
+here are many test runners for DLang and there are a few of them that have a lot of useful features that helps you to be more productive.
 Sometimes you need to use a custom feature that is not embedded with those libraries.
 Maybe it's about a custom test report, a new discovery mode or an integration with a third party app like an IDE or Jenkins.
 In each of these cases you need to dig in a project that is